Eashan-Iyer/Audioizer/README.md

 # Audioizer
 Summary:
 Graphing calculators are programs that visualize functions.
 Analogously, this program sonifies functions, outputting waveforms with a frequency that evolves with respect to time, based on the function.
-I was inspired to make this program to create more sensory intuition in mathematics.
+I was inspired to make this program to answer the question, "what does math sound like?".
 I have included two sample outputs, converted to .mp3 files.

 Usage:
 In order to use the program, type in a function of t after lambda t; there is a comment of code indicating this.
 This program will produce a .wav audio file.
 The program starts the file t=0, and ends at t=duration (duration is a parameter the user can set).
 The range of output frequencies is theoretically arbitrary but limited by your speakers and ears.